-1. Transition to Cloud Technology: Organizational leaders are realizing that they need to start their transition to cloud technology… it’s no longer a choice for many businesses.
+Business owners are realizing that they need to start their transition to cloud technology: it’s no longer a choice for many businesses.
 This is because so many companies have seen great benefits from the transition.
 Salesforce found that 94% of businesses claimed they saw an improvement in security after switching to the cloud.
 Meanwhile, 53% of businesses saw faster revenue growth compared to their competitors.

 Many companies fear the initial cost of implementing cloud technology.
-When weighing the advantages and disadvantages be sure to consider more than just the initial priceI.
-Once the cloud is implemented, you will save time and money improving the way your organization functions.
+When weighing the advantages and disadvantages be sure to consider more than just the initial price.
+Once you implement the cloud, you will save time and money improving the way your organization functions.
 You will also see benefits in terms of security, collaboration and disaster recovery.
-For more information read our blog post about “The Importance of the Cloud”.
+To read more about this, see our post The Importance of the Cloud.

-2. Cyberattacks will be focused on end-users: Most organizational leaders recognize that they need to have basic security measures such as a firewall and a network monitoring system in place in order to protect themselves from cyberattacks.
-What is often forgotten about is your end-users and end-points.
-This includes all your employees that are working from a desktop, a laptop or a mobile device.
+Most business owners recognize that they need basic security measures in place – such as a firewall and a network monitoring system – to protect their organization from cyberattacks.
+What is often forgotten is the end-users and end-points.
+This includes any employee working from a desktop, laptop or mobile device.

-3. Artificial Intelligence (AI) will continue to impact business decision making: Artificial Intelligence (AI) will continue to get a lot of buzz in the next year.
-Forbes recorded that 80% of enterprises already have some form of AI, such as machine learning or deep learning.
-AI has been studied for a number of years but it wasn’t until the recent wave of interest, known as Deep Learning that scientists have really started to make advancements.
+Artificial Intelligence (AI) will continue to get a lot of buzz in the next year.
+Forbes recorded that 80% of enterprises already have some form of AI.
+Though it has been studied for years, it really wasn’t until the recent wave of interest in Deep Learning that scientists have started to make advancements.

 Small businesses will continue to be interested in growing the amount of security measures they have in place in order to protect against cybercrime.
 This makes perfect sense given the trends of strong advancements in technology.
-Attackers are finding new vulnerabilities and it is up to leaders in the tech industry to find proactive ways to keep organizational data safe and secure.
+Attackers are finding new vulnerabilities and it is up to tech industry leaders to find proactive ways to keep organizational data safe and secure.
 Implementing key practices such as firewall security, strong authentication passwords, a secure Wi-Fi network and data backup plans are great places to start.
-With organizations finding new ways to collect and leverage data, new security measures will continue to be put into place to keep both organizations and their customers protected.
+With organizations finding new ways to collect and leverage data, new security measures will continue to keep both organizations and their customers protected.